 The title of Signature's presentation was "Transform Perinatal Care Delivery Through OB/GYN And Behavioral Health Integration.''

 "We had a lot of discussion around integrated care models, interdisciplinary teams, the social determinants of health and trauma-informed care,'' Oberkrom said.

 Signature began its maternity care home program in 2013 with a Strong Start for Mothers and Newborns grant from the Center for Medicare and Medicaid Innovation.

-The program has helped more than 1,800 women who are Medicaid beneficiaries from the St. Louis, Kansas City and Bolivar, Mo., areas by addressing the physical, mental and environmental health aspects of an expectant mom.
+The program has helped more than 1,800 women who are Medicaid beneficiaries from the St. Louis and Kansas City areas by addressing the physical, mental and environmental health aspects of an expectant mom.